Shishupal-Yadav/Prometheus-and-Grafana-Integration/README.md

       volumes:
       - name: grafana-persistent-storage
         persistentVolumeClaim:
-          claimName: grafana-pvc***
+          claimName: grafana-pvc

 **Step 3** At last I have created a kustomization file , it will run the   above file automatically  in a sequence(we have written in kustomization file)  rather than doing it manually.

+>apiVersion: kustomize.config.k8s.io/v1beta1
+ kind: Kustomization

+ resources:
+   - prometheus.yml
+   - grafana.yml
-We just  have to write only one command:
+We just  have to run only one command:
 **kubectl apply -k .**

 ***This command should be run in the folder, where this file is present using Command Prompt**